Julia Edelman, LMFT, LADC

 My style is generally focused on the relational aspects of life, whether that is relationships with our family, your partner, the therapeutic relationship we build, or your relationship with yourself.
 My style of therapy centers around systemic theories, relational principles and relational ethics.
 I believe that problems are inevitable in life and we all face challenges that create pain and can leave us feeling stuck and disconnected.
 I also believe it is through these experiences that we grow into adulthood and acquire wisdom.
 I work diligently with my clients to understand who they are and where they want their lives to take them.
 My clients can expect me to be consistent, authentic, relationally focused, and honest with them.

 I received my master's degree from St. Mary's University of Minnesota in Marriage and Family Therapy.
 I am a Licensed Marriage and Family Therapist.
-I am also dual licensed as an Alcohol and Drug Counselor.
 I have experience as an in-home therapist, outpatient therapist, and a therapist for individuals needing services at a residential level.
 I have worked with individuals, couples, and families.
 From these experiences I have developed a passion for working with people and have immense respect for the transformative power of our relationships.